 Second course of a two semester sequence required of majors.
-The course reviews the diversity of life including systematics, viruses, bacteria, protists, fungi, invertebrate animals, with special emphasis on plant biology.
-Material from the first course is combined with the second in the study of ecology and environmental issues.
+The course introduces features of the diversity of life including systematics, viruses, bacteria, protists, fungi, invertebrate animals, and plants.
+Material from the first course is combined with the second in the study of evolution, ecology, and environmental issues.
 Lecture and laboratory components must be taken concurrently.
 There is an additional lab fee for this course.
 (Spring)